sleeptoken/zettelkasten/Remote Thought/Privilege Escalation.md

 ```
 2>&1 this means any errors will be redirected to stdout so that grep will match
 them as well
-we find that the script is trying to load a [[c]] file from users home directory if we create this file we can inject code into the process and spawn a root shell
+we find that the script is trying to load a [[Tags/c]] file from users home directory if we create this file we can inject code into the process and spawn a root shell
 ```
 #include <stdio.h>
 #include <stdlib.h>